nlsynth/karuta/docs/usersguide.rst

 Default file object
 ===================

 Karuta allocates an object for each source file and the object is used as the default object while executing the code.
-The default object can be ommitted or explicitly denoted as *self*.
+The default object can be omitted or explicitly denoted as *self*.

 .. code-block:: none